Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_ESP32C6/XIAO_ESP32C6_with_CircuitPython.md

 adafruit-circuitpython-seeed_xiao_esp32c6-en_GB-9.1.1.bin
 ```

-#### Connect the ESP32-C6 on your PC
+#### Connect the XIAO ESP32C6 on your PC
-You need to press and hold down BOOT button on your ESP32-C6 board to enter the 'bootloader' mode while pluging in to the type C USB cable to your pc.
+You need to press and hold down BOOT button on your XIAO ESP32C6 board to enter the 'bootloader' mode while pluging in to the type C USB cable to your pc.

 #### Check port
 Find out all serial devices on your pc.